Takenoko3333/ComfyUI-Rife-Tensorrt/readme.md

 This is a modified version forked from ComfyUI Rife TensorRT, primarily optimized for easy implementation on the RTX 4000 series.<br>
 Additionally, it describes the installation procedures for both the venv version and the portable version.<br>
-This repository installs tensorrt 10.12.0.36.
+This repository installs tensorrt 10.12.0.36 and cuda-python 12.8.0.

 ## 🔔 Additional information

-The optimal TensorRT version varies depending on Python, PyTorch, CUDA, and GPU generation.<br>
+The optimal TensorRT and cuda-python version varies depending on Python, PyTorch, CUDA, and GPU generation.<br>
 This repository is configured to install a TensorRT version that is generally suitable for the RTX 4000 series, but you may need to change the version depending on your environment.<br>
 This is just one example, but in relatively older environments, "tensorrt 10.4.0" may be an option, while in relatively newer environments, "tensorrt 10.13.3" may be an option.